Grant-Graham/digital-policy/CPPM-Chapter12.md

 ### **Enterprise architecture:**

-Conceptual blueprint enabling efficient structure and use of IT across government as a whole for effective achievement of business outcomes.
-Enterprise architecture includes common components.
+Conceptual blueprint demonstrating optimal use of IT across government, as a whole, for effective achievement of business outcomes.
+Enterprise architecture leverages common components.

 ### **Enterprise design:**